-From the findings of the study, the following areas are suggested for further studies: i.
-The impact of agency banking on growth of commercial banks.
+From the findings of the study, the following areas are suggested for further studies:

-iii.
+- i.
+The impact of agency banking on growth of commercial banks. - ii.
+The effect of cash management on profitability of agency banking firms. - iii.
 The impact of cash management by agency banking firms on the operating risk of commercial banks.